 Rethinking Resilience

-"Our greatest strengths often contain the seeds of our greatest vulnerabilities.
+World Economic Forum "What small islands reveal about a blind spot in resilience thinking""Our greatest strengths often contain the seeds of our greatest vulnerabilities.
 The shell that protects also constrains."

-This book is about a dangerous misconception that shapes how we respond to every threat we face—from medical emergencies to economic crises to climate change.
+This book is about a dangerous misconception that shapes how we respond to every threat we face, from medical emergencies to economic crises to climate change.
 We believe that building stronger defenses makes us safer.
 We assume that specialized protection reduces vulnerability.

 We're wrong.